by Skinny Ms.

 - Note 1 tablespoon sucanat or coconut sugar = 1/4 teaspoon stevia powder extract or 8 drops liquid concentrate

-Add to a large saucepan butter, honey and milk.
-Bring uncovered mixture to a boil over medium-high heat and remove from heat as soon as it starts to boil.
+Add to a large saucepan butter, coconut palm sugar and milk.
+Bring uncovered mixture to a boil over medium heat.
+Remove from heat as soon as it starts to boil.
 Cover saucepan and allow mixture to cool to lukewarm.
 The mixture should be slightly warm in order to activate the yeast.

 Use an electric mixer, sprinkle one package yeast over milk mixture and add a little flour at a time while mixing, until the dough resembles cake batter consistency, approximately 1 1/2 cups flour.
 Cover saucepan, set in a warm place and allow to rise for two hours.